 Artificial intelligence (AI), among the emerging technologies, is still at an initial stage in the aviation business.
 To date, we can see AI being implemented by airlines for facial recognition, customer Q&A, baggage check-in, factory operation optimization, and aircraft fuel optimization.
-But, AI has much more potential then these use cases.
+But, AI has much more potential then these Applications.
 It can completely revolutionize the way airlines do business.
-Below are some of those use cases.
+Below are some of those Applications.

 #1 Crew Management